Leopard Gecko Breeding Season

 Before introducing male and female geckos, it is important to ensure that they have reached sexual maturity.
 Male leopard geckos typically reach sexual maturity around 6 to 8 months of age, while females reach maturity at around 8 to 12 months of age.
 Maturity can be determined by their size, weight, and physical characteristics, such as the presence of visible pores on the underside of the males and the swelling of the females’ abdomen.

-See also Leopard Gecko UVB Percentage
+See also How To Incubate Leopard Gecko Eggs

 Monitoring Interactions